salsahandbook/salsahandbook.github.io/content/handbooks.md

 # Handbook of Salsa Dance Series

-This series covers beginner to intermediate level concepts, position, patterns, and combinations.
+This series covers beginner to intermediate level dance elements.
+This includes handholds, positions, patterns, and combinations.

 A salsa dance combination is comprised of two or more salsa dance patterns, each pattern covering two bars of music.
 Every salsa dance pattern begins and ends in a dance position.
 One can view the salsa dance pattern as the artful transition from a start position to an end position over eight beats of music.
 Because salsa dance is made up of combinations, and combinations are made up of patterns, one can view salsa dance as an aesthetically pleasing progression through a series of dance positions over the course of a song.
 Expert salsa dancers know how to get into and out of myriad salsa dance positions in interesting ways.
 Knowing how to do this can help increase your salsa dance repertoire.
 This is facilitated by knowing your dance positions.

 Learn how to break down elaborate salsa combinations into individual components by name.
 This allows you to pick up new patterns more quickly.
 It also makes it easier to remember a pattern or combination you learned previously.
 This will help you to learn from other dancers.

-Each book contains links to free online lessons that demonstrate the techniques.
-The author researched over 500 websites and online video lessons and curated the best 83 of them for beginner and intermediate students.
+Each handbook contains links to free online lessons that demonstrate the techniques.
+The author researched hundreds of websites and online video lessons and curated the best 148 of them for beginner and intermediate students.